la2050/challenge/_2021/learn/junior-achievement-of-southern-california.md

   assessed.
 Students will be offered ongoing surveys to help assess students’ experiences of 3DE and understand the benefits they describe.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '45' Describe how Los Angeles County will be different if your work is successful.: >- 3DE educational models have significantly improved disparities in educational outcomes in other major urban communities.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '45' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '118' Describe how Los Angeles County will be different if your work is successful.: >- 3DE educational models have significantly improved disparities in educational outcomes in other major urban communities.
 We believe 3DE will achieve similar